Ada Hantu

-Ada Hantu is a 2021 Malaysian Malay-language horror comedy film directed by Hairul Azreen.
+Ada Hantu (English: There Are Ghosts) is a 2021 Malaysian Malay-language horror comedy film directed by Hairul Azreen.
 It tells the story of Aliff's unforgettable birthday celebration trip in an abandoned house previously occupied by Japanese Military.
 The film is the directorial debut of Azreen and was released on 13 August 2021 on Disney+ Hotstar.

 Synopsis

 Five friends Aliff, Bariah, Talha, Sasha & Jimmy planned to celebrate ALIFF's birthday in a banglo left abandoned by Japanese Army.
 Aliff, a renowned YouTuber, gets excited about the idea despite being hesitant and scared.

 As the night goes deep, Aliff feels more uncomfortable with the creepy atmosphere of the house.
 Several disturbances awoken him in the middle of the night.
 He is not aware these are the birthday pranks by his friends.

 Aliff can't stand the fear and bolts towards the door, wanting to leave this haunted place, however, the chandelier in the living room drops and hits him.
 To everyone's surprise, Aliff is dead.